 Housing needs vary according to family life stages or person’s perception of what they need in a house.
 The very first phase in finding a home is considering what type of shelter suits the household.
 There are factors that affect housing needs: climate, location, cost, aptness and lifestyles.
 Those aspects should be considered in order to satisfy the needs for a home.

 This paper investigates the states of mind and opinions of utilized inhabitants of the public housing established from the past 5, 10 and 15 years.
 This aims to explore approaches and views of housing development residents through examining past and recent housing strategies for both local and foreign.
-In the course of recent decades, the national government …show more content…
+In the course of recent decades, the national government has utilized numerous ways to deal with housing policy in the national effort to lighten poverty.
+Strategies have incorporated the spreading of low-income households, …show more content…

 Yesler Terrace, a public housing advancement in Seattle, Washington was the State 's first open lodging improvement and the main racially coordinated open lodging advancement in the United States.
 It involves a significant part of the range once in the past known as Yesler Hill, Yesler 's Hill, or Profanity Hill.
 The improvement is controlled by the Seattle Housing Authority, who have been redeveloping the area into a blended wage territory with multi-story structures and group pleasantries since 2013.